 - Press the shutter button halfway.
-The lens elements will shift to focus. - The AF point(s) that achieve(s) focus will be displayed.
-At the same time, the beeper will sound and the focus indicator <●> in the viewfinder will light up. - ▶ In low light, the AF point(s) will light up briefly in red. - If necessary, the built-in flash will be raised automatically.
+The lens focusing ring will rotate to focus. - The AF point(s) that achieve(s) focus will be displayed.
+At the same time, the beeper will sound and the focus indicator < ● > in the viewfinder will light up.

+If necessary, the built-in flash will be raised automatically.